carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 In your browser, you can go back this repo by clicking on the link that says 'forked from' in the upper left hand corner, under your username and repo name.

-Copy the web address for this repo (from the web address line or click the 'clone and download' and copy that).
+Copy the web address for this repo
+(from the web address line or click the 'clone and download' and copy that).

 ![](../fig/github_screenshot_upstream_repo.png)

 Then back in your terminal, navigate in the cloned repo and add the remote connection.
 For this command we must give the new connection a different nickname, where our original connection is 'origin' this new connection will be called 'upstream'.
-You could give it a different nickname but often the authoritative is often 'upstream'
+You could give it a different nickname but 'upstream' is a common nickname for the authoritative repository.

 ~~~
 $ cd countries
-$ git remote add upstream https://github.com/McMahonLab/countries.git
+$ git remote add upstream https://github.com/INSTRUCTOR-GIVEN/countries.git
 ~~~
 {: .bash}

+> ## If you tried copying the command above...
+>
+> You will have to replace 'INSTRUCTOR-GIVEN' with the site your instructor
+> indicated at the beginning of this lesson.
+This will vary depending
+> on how your instructor set up for this lesson.
+>
+>
+{: .callout}

 At anytime you can see the remote connections your repo has using the following command: